zer0Kerbal/ExpanseFactions/docs/ManualInstallation.md

 [Home](./index.md)

-**A simple flag pack containing flags from the TV show The Expanse.**
+**Flags and factions as agencies from the TV show The Expanse for Kerbal Space Program.**

 ## Installation Instructions